alpacahq/alpacadecimal/README.md

 Similar and compatible with decimal.Decimal, but optimized for Alpaca's data sets.

 ### Goal
-- optimize for Alpaca data sets.
+- optimize for Alpaca data sets (99% of decimals are within 10 millions with up to 12 precisions).
 - compatible with `decimal.Decimal` so that it could be a drop-in replacement for current `decimal.Decimal` usage.

 ### Key Ideas